 Fishless Cycling:

-In “tank A”, partial water changes were performed every 3 days, the fishes were fed as recommended on the food label and the tank was not overstocked with fish.
-The pH, ammonia, nitrite and nitrate levels were tested and the results proved it to be a healthy tank.
+In "Tank A," partial water changes were done every 3 days, the fish were fed according to the food label's recommendations, and the tank was not overcrowded.
+The tests for pH, ammonia, nitrite, and nitrate levels confirmed that this was a healthy tank.

 Tank A